Photon escape in the extremal Kerr black hole spacetime: Complete classification of photon escape in the extremal Kerr black hole

 \subsection{Class VI: $r_*\geq3$ and $\theta_1\leq\theta_*<\theta_2$}

 There are six cases according to the relative values of $q_*$, $\qt_\pm$, $\qs_-$, and $27$ (see Fig.~\ref{fig_q6}):

 where $q_*$ contributes to specifying the escapable region only for case (i), and $\qt_-$ contributes to that for cases (ii)--(vi).
-The escapable region in the above cases are summarized in Table~\ref{table_ER6} and Fig.~\ref{fig_ER6}.
+The escapable regions in the above cases are summarized in Table~\ref{table_ER6} and Fig.~\ref{fig_ER6}.